savanpatel/ha-analyzer/README.md

 parse haproxy logs and store to db for analysis.

 # how
 ha-analyzer parses for the haproxy logs and stores in mysql db.
+Please read WIKI for setting up and running ha-analyzer.

 #prerequisite
  python modules: